PUSH in 2014

 AUSTIN - Exiting things have been happening at the University of Texas at Austin as we build our research related to health and science communication.

-Jay M. Bernhardt, former director of the National Center for Health Marketing at the U.S. Centers for Disease Control and Prevention, has been named founding director of The University of Texas at Austin Moody College of Communication's new Center for Health Communication.
+Jay M. Bernhardt, former director of the National Center for Health Marketing at the U.S. Centers for Disease Control and Prevention, is the founding director of The University of Texas at Austin Moody College of Communication's new Center for Health Communication.

-Beginning July 1, Dr. Bernhardt will serve as the center's director and as a professor in the Department of Communication Studies and the Department of Advertising and Public Relations.
-He will also serve as the Everett D. Collier Centennial Chair in Communication.
+Beginning July 1, Dr. Bernhardt also joined the faculty as the Everett D. Collier Centennial Chair, a professorship in the Department of Communication Studies and the Department of Advertising and Public Relations.

 Talks and meetings of interest